FACN1/week7-SPN/README.md

 Brace yourselves for Saucy Psychic Ninjas' Dinner Blog(!!!).

 ## Outline
-Our site will be a blog about what was cooked for dinner at the guesthouse, to keep track of all the fantastic meals which are cooked, and so other people can hear
+Our site will be a blog about what was cooked for dinner at the guesthouse (or elsewhere).
+Users can submit new posts about meals, read about specific meals, and ultimately comment on posts and maybe search/filter posts.

 ## Aims
 - Heroku